 Treatments depend on the contributing cause.
-When diet is to blame, basic lifestyle changes can keep urine smelling and looking healthy.
+When diet is causing the odor, lifestyle changes can keep urine smelling and looking healthy.

-Drinking 6 to 8 glasses of water every day can reduce the chances of dehydration.
+Drinking between 9–13 cups of water daily can reduce the chances of dehydration.

-A person who notices their urine is dark in color and has an ammonia smell should start drinking plenty of water to ensure they are not dehydrated.
+People who notice their urine is dark in color and has an ammonia smell should start drinking water to ensure they are not dehydrated.

 Cut down on diet triggers

 Anyone who consumes a lot of triggering foods can stop ammonia-smelling urine by cutting those foods out of their diet.